 When customers see your photos, they can get a glimpse of what it’s like to visit and shop at your store.
-Images also help you rank higher in local search results.
+Photos also help you rank higher in local search results.

 Here are a few tips for taking great photos:

 - Make sure your photos are crisp and clear.